Lending to the Territory Government

-As at 30 June 2019, there were no loans to local authorities.
+As at 30 June 2021, there were no loans outstanding to local government councils.

 Loans to other government organisations represent borrowings by non-financial public sector organisations with which the Territory Government has an association.

-As at 30 June 2019, there were no loans to other government organisations.
+As at 30 June 2021, there were no loans outstanding to other government organisations.

 Central Holding Authority

 CHA records on behalf of the Territory Government:

 - assets and liabilities controlled by the government and managed by agencies on behalf of government

 - revenue collected by CHA and regarded as Territory revenue.
-The main types are taxation, untied grants (GST revenue) and fines
+The main types are taxation, untied grants (e.g. GST revenue) and fines

 - expenses where the main expense is the payment of appropriation to agencies.
 Other significant expenses are interest on Territory borrowings, interest on cash balances of government business divisions and government owned corporations, and the centrally managed employee costs of superannuation and long service leave.

 The Territory Government's investment portfolio is formed by pooling the surplus cash balances of government's bank accounts and investing in a variety of secure short, medium and long-term debt securities issued in the Australian financial markets.

 The broad objectives of NTTC in managing the Territory's investment portfolio are:

 - to ensure sufficient liquidity is maintained in the Government's cash balances to meet all financial obligations as they fall due

 - to obtain a return on the Government's cash balances in line with the benchmark while adhering to the investment guidelines approved by the Treasurer.